wwiv/os2-guest/docs/readme.txt

 1) Put vmtoolsd.exe and vmtoolsctl.exe in some directory in your path, such as C:\usr\local\bin or C:\bin or the like.

-2) Add a line in C:\startup.cmd to launch vmtoolsd.exe.
+2) Add a line in C:\startup.cmd to launch vmtoolsd.exe using "start /PM".
    You don't need to specify any paramater.
+Example:

+   start /PM C:\BIN\VMTOOLSD.EXE

-3) If you don't want to automatically start it when os/2 boots up, you may run it manually.
+3) If you don't want to automatically start it when os/2 boots up, you may run it manually using the same command as in startup.cmd.

 Use